 - Curing phantom pain (alleviating pain via simulating virtual limb and practicing to do various tasks).

-- Virtual reality social cognition training for people with autism (using VR simulating of situations like blind dates or job interviews).
+- Social cognition training for people with autism (using VR simulating of situations like blind dates or job interviews).

 - Meditation (learn how to take deep, meditative breaths by making breathing the only control for the game, used for treating general anxiety).